ironbar/orangutan/reports/04_Modeling.md

 be hiding the goal.

 All this levels should be created with generalization capacity on mind, changing one parameter should allow to create levels for generalization.
+Probably it's simpler to create a function that removes color information from arenas.

+I'm going to prepare a level generator in a similar way to the one I did with a table to have the better distribution possible of objects.
+The difference is that the goals can be more complex: goal on platform, goal on top of object, goal surrounded by objects, goal inside tunnel...

 #### 04 Avoidance